Generalized Data Thinning Using Sufficient Statistics: Counterexamples

-We can take this result a step further: given Cauchy random variables, the only sufficient statistic for $\theta$ is a permutation of the data \citep[p.~275]{CaseBerg}.
-Thus, there is no family $\mathcal{P}$ and corresponding function $T(\cdot)$ that reduces the data for which thinning will produce independent Cauchy random variables.
-However, we can apply sample splitting (which, as shown in Section~\ref{sec:sample-splitting}, is based on a $T(\cdot)$ that does not reduce the data) to thin a vector of independent and identically distributed Cauchy random variables.
+We can take this result a step further: Given a collection of Cauchy random variables, there is no sufficient statistic for $\boldsymbol\theta$ that reduces the data beyond the order statistics \citep[p.~275]{CaseBerg}.
+Thus, following Algorithm \ref{alg:recipe} with $\cQt{k}$ being $\text{Cauchy}(\theta_1,\theta_2)$, the only generalized data thinning approach that generates independent Cauchy random variables is sample splitting a vector of independent Cauchy random variables.